MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-retail-footfall-detection.md

 # Footfall detection pattern

 This pattern provides an overview for implementing an AI-based footfall detection solution, for analyzing visitor traffic in retail stores.
-The solution generates insights from real world actions, using Azure, Azure Stack, and the Custom Vision AI Dev Kit.
+The solution generates insights from real world actions, using Azure, Azure Stack Hub, and the Custom Vision AI Dev Kit.

 ## Context and problem